n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 in a similar placeholder fashion; shaping engines should cope with this situation gracefully.

-The zero-width joiner is primarily used to prevent the formation of a conjunct from a "_Consonant_,Halant,_Consonant_" sequence.
+The zero-width joiner (ZWJ) is primarily used to prevent the formation of a conjunct from a "_Consonant_,Halant,_Consonant_" sequence.

   - The sequence "_Consonant_,Halant,ZWJ,_Consonant_" blocks the
     formation of a conjunct between the two consonants.